 Despite this major industry change, the legal parameters around surcharging do vary by location.
 On July 19, 2017 the United Kingdom banned surcharging entirely, dubbing them a ‘rip off.’

 In the United States, surcharging laws vary by state: some have no laws prohibiting surcharging, whereas others ban businesses from charging it.
-According to the National Conference of State Legislatures, as of 2016, 10 states and the U.S. commonwealth of Puerto Rico have laws in place limiting or banning businesses from charging a surcharge fee.
+This Visa website provides additional details on surcharging restrictions in certain states.

 If a business can legally surcharge in its state or country, there are four rules to follow: